JackTemaki/MiniReturnn/README.rst

  - Some older Datasets that depended on removed features (no relevant Dataset should be missing)
  - Most utility code that was only used by Tensorflow code
  - There is no default keep-pattern of checkpoints, `keep` has to specified within the `cleanup_old_models` config dict explicitely
+ - "eval" dataset is no longer allowed, use "eval_datasets" instead
+ - __main__.py no longer handles datasets
+ - "hdf_dump" no longer allows strings but only config files, dumps only "train" (which it probably also did before).

 Changed behavior